sabrinaherbst/distilbert_question_answering/README.md

 * Target for Error Metric:
   * EM: 0.6
   * F-1: 0.7
 * Achieved value: I almost achieved the target for both of the measurements.
-I ultimately quit I had already spent a lot of time on the project and though that the results were reasonable.
+I ultimately quit I had already spent a lot of time on the project and thought that the results were reasonable.
   * EM: 0.52
   * F-1: 0.67